13 August 2018

 This tool displays the results from the National Neonatal Audit Programme on data from 2014-2016 at a hospital, neonatal network (regional) and national level.
 It allows the neonatal community and the public to view and compare the results of our analysis.

-We now move on to looking at the theories that underpin the development of a patient safety culture, including some tools and techniques for assessing your culture and working to improve it.
+In our second module, we look at the theories that underpin the development of a patient safety culture, including some tools and techniques for assessing your culture and working to improve it.

 Consultation response to Facing the Facts, Shaping the Future: A draft health and care workforce strategy for England to 2027